soobinrho/dotfiles-personal/README.md

 # Reload tmux configs that includes tmux plugins installation list.
 tmux source ~/.tmux.conf

-# Press Ctrl + i to install the plugins.
+# Press Ctrl+a I to install the plugins.

 # How to see all sessions.
 tmux ls